Aliases for MUC16 Gene

 GeneCards Summary for MUC16 Gene

 MUC16 (Mucin 16, Cell Surface Associated) is a Protein Coding gene.
-Diseases associated with MUC16 include Clear Cell Adenocarcinoma and Ovarian Cyst.
-Among its related pathways are CLEC7A (Dectin-1) signaling and Defective GALNT12 causes colorectal cancer 1 (CRCS1).
+Diseases associated with MUC16 include Ovarian Cyst and Clear Cell Adenocarcinoma.
+Among its related pathways are Defective C1GALT1C1 causes Tn polyagglutination syndrome (TNPS) and Metabolism of proteins.

 UniProtKB/Swiss-Prot Summary for MUC16 Gene